Disney Packing List Tips & Tricks

 Body Glide – Since making the original list, many others have recommended this product to us as the best way to combat chaffing.
 Unless you normally walk 10+ miles per day at home over the course of several consecutive days, this is a very real problem that many people will unexpectedly experience.
 Better to be safe than sorry!

 Moleskin Padding Roll – Along those same lines, your “dogs will be barking.”
 Seriously, one of the biggest shocks visitors have is all of the walking at Walt Disney World, which can be brutal on your feet.
 This stuff is a great “insurance policy” that can work miracles, saving your feet significant discomfort and pain.

-Parade Blanket – This is a great alternative to sitting on the ground while you wait for parades at Disney, but it works in a number of scenarios in the parks.
+Parade Mat – This durable blanket is a great alternative to sitting on the ground while you wait for parades at Disney, but it works in a number of scenarios in the parks.
 This has weighted corners, is pocket-size, and puncture-resistant.
 It’s also water-resistant, so you can use it as a poncho in a pinch.
 It’s really versatile!

 Compact External Charger – Poor reception in the parks and the need to check wait times, planning apps, use Genie+ to book Lightning Lanes, or share photos via social media can be a drain on your battery.
 We use 3 different external batteries, depending upon how much juice we will need.

 - Anker “Lipstick Sized” Battery – This is commonly known as a “lipstick charger” due to its shape and size and is approximately 2 full phone charges.
 This is pocket-sized.